CUBRID/cubrid-manual/en/install.rst

 **Installing CUBRID Interfaces**

+You can download interface modules such as CCI, JDBC, PHP, ODBC, OLE DB, ADO.NET, Ruby, Python and Node.js from http://www.cubrid.org/downloads.

-You can see the latest information on interface modules such as CCI, JDBC, PHP, ODBC, OLE DB, ADO.NET, Ruby, Python and Node.js and install them by downloading files from http://www.cubrid.org/wiki_apis.
+..
+FIXME You can see the latest information on interface modules such as CCI, JDBC, PHP, ODBC, OLE DB, ADO.NET, Ruby, Python and Node.js and install them by downloading files from http://www.cubrid.org/downloads.

 A simple description on each driver can be found on :doc:`/api/index`.

 **Installing CUBRID Tools**

+You can download various tools including CUBRID Manager and CUBRID Migration Toolkit from http://www.cubrid.org/downloads.

-You can see the latest information on tools such as CUBRID Manager and CUBRID Query Browser and install them by downloading files from http://www.cubrid.org/wiki_tools.
+..
+FIXME You can see the latest information on tools such as CUBRID Manager and install them by downloading files from http://www.cubrid.org/downloads.

-CUBRID Web Manager is also installed when the CUBRID is installed.
-For more details, see `CUBRID Web Manager Manual <http://www.cubrid.org/wiki_tools/entry/cubrid-web-manager-manual>`_.

 .. _Installing-and-Running-on-Windows: